inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 &mdash; M. Jørgensen, K. Teigen, K. J. Moløkken-Østvold, Better Sure Than Safe?
 Overconfidence in Judgment Based Software Development Effort Prediction Intervals
 </figcaption>

-Thus, maybe you can take this as a friendly remider to stop saying (even to yourself) "How can this take more than X?".
+Thus, maybe you can take this as a friendly reminder to stop saying (even to yourself) "How can this take more than X?".
 It can, because it does.
 We are just too optimistic about our abilities.

 But let's look at the "Kahneman and Lovallo" who are mentioned above.
 What do they say about inside and outside predictions?